 Interested in education and development?
 Email email@example.com to explore how you can support us.

-Dave Boniface was born in Portchester and is married to Sue and has four adult children and seven grand children.
+Dave Boniface was born in Portchester and is married to Sue and has four adult children and eight grand children.
 He leads the New Community Kibera Project seeking to serve the needs and support education, training and youth development projects taking place mainly in Kibera Kenya.
 Education features in Dave's varied career so in addition to overall projects lead, he also leads the school project.